The White Ribbon: Production

 Michael Haneke has said the project was in development for more than ten years.
 The initial version of the script was written as a television mini-series for the Austrian broadcaster ORF, but when no co-producer who was willing to invest in the project had been found after five years had passed, Haneke decided to put the project on hold.

 Eventually revived as a feature film, the production was led by the Austrian company Wega Film.
-It was also co-produced by X Filme (Germany), Les Films Du Losange (France) and Lucky Red (Italy).
+It was also co-produced by X Filme (Germany), Les Films du Losange (France) and Lucky Red (Italy).
 The film received financial support from the Austrian Film Institute, various local funds in Germany, the French CNC and the Council of Europe's film fund Eurimages.
 It had a total budget of around 12 million Euro.

 More than 7,000 children were interviewed during the six-month-long casting period.
 For most of the adult roles, Haneke selected actors with whom he had worked before and therefore knew they were suitable for the roles.
 The role of the pastor was originally written for Ulrich Mühe, an actor who had starred in several of Haneke's past productions, but who died in 2007.
 Various actors were considered for replacement and eventually the part went to Burghart Klaußner, whom the director did not personally know before.
 Actors with significant stage experience were preferred because of the measured language of the screenplay.

 Filming took place between 9 June and 4 September 2008.
-Locations were used in Leipzig, Lübeck, Michaelisbruch (Dreetz) and Netzow (Plattenburg) and Dassow (Schloss Johannstorf).
+Locations were used in Leipzig, Lübeck, Michaelisbruch (Dreetz) and Netzow (Plattenburg) and Dassow (Schloss Johannstorf, burnt down 2025).
 The choice to make the film in black and white was based partly on the resemblance to photographs of the era, but also to create a distancing effect.
 All scenes were originally shot in color and then altered to black and white.
 Christian Berger, Haneke's usual director of photography, shot the film in Super 35 using a Moviecam Compact.
 Before filming started, Berger studied the black-and-white films Ingmar Bergman made with Sven Nykvist as cinematographer.
 Haneke wanted the environments to be very dark, so many indoor scenes used only practical light sources such as oil lamps and candles.
 In some of the darkest scenes, where the crew had been forced to add artificial lighting, extra shadows could be removed in the digital post-production which allowed for extensive retouching.
 The team in Vienna also sharpened objects and facial expressions, and modern details were removed from the images.
 In the dance scene, where the camera moves in 360 degrees, tiles were added frame by frame to replace the original Eternit roofs.
 Critic Christian Buß suggested references in the name of the fictitious village, "Eichwald", to the Nazi Obersturmbannführer Adolf Eichmann and the Buchenwald concentration camp.
-Eichwald is, however, a common German place name, meaning the "Oak Forest".
+Eichwald is, however, a common German place name, meaning "Oak Forest".